daptiv/netscaler/README.md

 ----------------------

 ### Actions
-- :create: Create a resource
+- :create: Create a resource, updates if necessary
-- :update: Update an existing resource
 - :delete: Delete an existing resource
 - :bind: Bind one resource to another